 You may ask to see what Personal Data we hold about you and be provided with such of the following information as you may request:

-- a summary of such Personal Data and the categories of Personal Data held (see Section 2above);
+a summary of such Personal Data and the categories of Personal Data held (see ‘Information We Gather From You’ above);

-- details of the purpose for which it is being or is to be processed (see Section 3 above);
+details of the purpose for which it is being or is to be processed (see ‘How We Obtain And Use Your Information’ above);

-- details of the recipients or classes of recipients to whom it is or may be disclosed, including if they are overseas and what protections are used for those oversea transfers (see Section 10 below);
+details of the recipients or classes of recipients to whom it is or may be disclosed, including if they are overseas and what protections are used for those oversea transfers (see ‘Who We Share Your Information With’ below);

-- details of the period for which it is held or the criteria we use to determine how long it is held (see Section 5 above);
+details of the period for which it is held or the criteria we use to determine how long it is held (see ‘How Long We Keep Your Information’ above);

-- any information available about the source of that data (see Section 2 above);
+any information available about the source of that data (see ‘Information We Gather From You’ above);

-- where your Personal Data are transferred out of the EEA, what safeguards are in place (see Section 10 below).
+where your Personal Data are transferred out of the EEA, what safeguards are in place (see ‘Who We Share Your Information With’ below).

 Requests for your Personal Data must be made to us (see ‘How To Contact Us’ below) specifying what Personal Data you need access to, and a copy of such request may be kept by us for our legitimate purposes in managing our services.
 To help us find the information easily, please give us as much information as possible about the type of information you would like to see.
 If, to comply with your request, we would have to disclose information relating to or identifying another person, we may need to obtain the consent of that person, if possible.
 If we cannot obtain consent, we may need to withhold that information or edit the data to remove the identity of that person, if possible.